AguaClara/Textbook/Introduction/Introduction.rst

 Chlorine (Might Have) Saved the World
 -------------------------------------

 Chlorine is widely recognized for reducing mortality from water borne disease in the United States.
 A more careful review of the mortality data and of the ability of chlorine to inactive various pathogens makes it difficult to assess the role of chlorine.
-A classic graph (see :numref:`figure_US_death_rate`) implies that
+A classic graph (see :numref:`figure_US_death_rate`) has been used to suggest that chlorination of drinking water supplies resulted in a significant reduction in mortality

 .. _figure_US_death_rate: